randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 cover_art_svg: ''
 date: 2019-01-25 05:00:00 +0000
-lead: 'Internationalization benefits all stakeholders through greater language availability, broader market reach, and content separation.
+lead: 'Internationalization benefits all stakeholders through greater language availability, broader market reach, and separation of content from code.
 The true winners?
 Happier users, and more of them.
 It''s one more way we can build an inclusive&nbsp;web.

 '
 reverse_header: true